-New in 2017 is a must stop for cat lovers.
+Attention cat lovers!
 The American Museum of the House Cat near Dillsboro is not to be missed for a memorable vacation stop.
-Their two rooms are packed with 10,000+ cat related curiosities, including many rare and fascinating antiques.
+Their two rooms are packed with 5,000+ cat-related curiosities, including many rare and fascinating antiques.
 In fact, a bronze of the feline goddess Bastet dates back to 600 BC!
 This is a showcase of 30 years of collecting by Dr. Harold Sims - aka CatMan2.
 Proceeds fund his nearby no-kill cat shelter.
 It's open April-December.

-On most days, Harold will be there to share interesting tidbits about items that fascinate you.
-See antique cat toys, collectibles from around the world, dolls, beer steins, cat art and even a Medieval petrified cat discovered in England.
+On many days, Harold is there to share interesting tidbits about items that fascinate you.
+During your guided tour, see antique cat toys, collectibles from around the world, dolls, beer steins, cat art and even a Medieval petrified cat discovered in England.
 We especially love the carousel cats and carnival related items.
 Above are some mid-century Italian ceramic "spaghetti" kitties.

 A big collection of wall art includes some Andy Warhols.
-This Cat Museum is one of only a few in the entire country dedicate to the love of felines.
+This Cat Museum is one of two in the entire country dedicated to the love of felines.

 You don't have to be a crazy old cat lady to enjoy (although you will see one on display).
-This authentic, quirky roadside stop will be the highlight of many vacations to western North Carolina.
+This authentic, quirky roadside stop is the highlight of many trips to western North Carolina.

 You can't see a petrified cat just anywhere - and it still has its whiskers!